elecfreaks/learn-en/microbitKit/smart_city_kit/microbit-Smart-City-Kit-case-05.md

-# Case 05: Temp.&Moisture Dectecion in the Library
+# Case 05: Temp.&Moisture Detection in the Library

 ##  Introduction